 From learning activities to crafts, find many fun bunny activities for your kids.
 Find ideas that are perfect for your Easter theme or spring theme unit and lesson plans in preschool and pre-k.

 I used to live outside of Dallas in a neighborhood that was completely overrun by bunnies.
 They were all over the place…. eating our flower beds, tormenting our dogs, and nearly scaring the life out of me.
 Have you ever started digging in a flowerbed only to have 3 baby bunnies jump out at you?
 I’m surprised that my neighbors didn’t call 911 after hearing my screams of terror.

-The little furry creatures can be a bit of a nuisance at times, but their cuteness always brings a smile to my face…even when I’m running down the middle of the street trying to catch them so that I can stuff them back in their nests.
+The little furry creatures can be a bit of a nuisance at times, but their cuteness always brings a smile to my face…even when I’m running down the middle of the street trying to catch them so that I can stuff them back in their nest.

 Paper Bag Bunny Craft

 Kids can create cute bunny bags to house some Easter-themed treats.
 Let them cut out the ears to get some practice with their scissor skills.
 Provide them with a tray of materials to create an open-ended creative activity.